"

 Example 3.7.2.
 Upbeat: “It’s Raining, It’s Pouring”

-The anacrusis can be more than one note.
-The anacrusis in Example 3.7.3 contains two notes, but is only worth one beat.
-Because one beat does not fill the measure, this example opens with an anacrusis.
+The anacrusis can consist of more than one note.
+In Example 3.7.3, the anacrusis has two notes but only counts as one beat.
+Since one beat does not fill the measure, this example starts with an anacrusis.

 Example 3.7.3.
 Anacrusis: Ponchielli[13], “Dance of the Hours,” La Giaconda